 Share your views: new south east London sexual health strategy

-We’re pleased to consult on a draft strategic sexual and reproductive health and HIV strategy for 2025-2030, which sets out key priorities to strengthen sexual and reproductive health services across south east London.
+Lambeth Council is leading a public consultation on a draft sexual and reproductive health and HIV strategy for 2025-2030, which sets out key priorities to strengthen sexual and reproductive health services across five south east London boroughs.

-The survey will also give you an opportunity to let us know what has been working well and were we can focus our efforts, although you don’t need to have used sexual health services before to take part.
+The survey will also give people an opportunity to let them know what has been working well and were they can focus their efforts, although you don’t need to have used sexual health services before to take part.

 Take the survey now (closes 13 June 2025).